aptakhin/hurrqueue/README.md

 snailqueue - is a database (PostgreSQL) asyncio task queue in Python.
+Toolkit for asynchronous executions.

 Context of appropriate using of this library:

 * Not a heavy loads, less than 10 RPS.
 * Limited amounts of queues, as implementation relies on tables.
 * Not a big tasks context.
+* Without dependencies or with minimal amount of them.
+If you need dependencies my advice to look into the Workflow solutions or [Temporal.io](https://temporal.io/)

 * Tasks are stateful.
-* Flexible to any tasks storages: dict, pydantic BaseModel, dataclass, attrs and any generic.
+* Flexible to any tasks storages: dict, pydantic BaseModel, dataclass, attrs or any generic.

 ```bash
 pip install snailqueue